Posted By: Kaplan Schweser

 You are more likely to pass the exam if you pass the topics with weights over 20 percent.
 Based on this table, the topics you really want to get right are financial markets and products, and valuation and risk models.

 These are the 2021 topics and weights for Part II:

 - Market risk measurement and management (20%)

 - Liquidity and treasury risk measurement and management (15%)

 - Current issues in financial markets (10%)

-For Part II, if you pass the three topics that are weighted 25 percent, you have a good chance of passing it.
+For Part II, if you pass the three topics that are weighted 20% and one weighted 15%, you have a good chance of passing it.

 FRM® Exam Study Tips: How to Increase Your Odds of Success